loqtor/react-speech-recognizer/README.md

 ## React Component for Speech Recognition.

-Place this component anywhere in your app to get Speech Recognition capabilities, when supported.
+This HOC component allows to get Speech Recognition capabilities into your app.
+By wrapping your component on it, you can have it changing depending on the transcripts you get back or the `SpeechRecognizer.status`.

 It relies on the [Web Speech Recognition API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) and if it's not supported in the browser, it logs a `warn`, renders nothing and calls the `onError` prop (if provided).